 Coliva and Palmira (2020) argue that one can make sense of genuine hinge disagreement.
 If hinges are presupposed by any inquiry, their truth cannot be understood along evidentialist lines—that is, as justification at the end of inquiry (Peirce) or as justification that remains stable for whatever increment of information (see Wright 1992 and his notion of superassertibility).
 For doing so would be hopelessly circular.
 Nor can it be understood in a correspondentist fashion, since correspondence between a representation and a mind-independent world is possible only once it is granted that there is such a mind-independent world.
-Hence, those hinges that are conditions of possibility of representation, like “There is an external world”, “There are physical objects”, etc., and are not themselves representations, cannot be considered to be true in virtue of their correspondence with a mind-independent world (OC 80-83, 145, 191, 199).
-Nor can they be considered to be true because they are supported by evidence (OC 93-94, 151-153, 162), since any evidence for or against the existence of specific physical objects is such only insofar these very hinges are taken for granted.
+Hence, those hinges that are conditions of possibility of representation, like “There is an external world,” “There are physical objects,” etc., and are not themselves representations, cannot be considered to be true in virtue of their correspondence with a mind-independent world (OC 80–83, 145, 191, 199).
+Nor can they be considered to be true because they are supported by evidence (OC 93–94, 151–153, 162), since any evidence for or against the existence of specific physical objects is such only insofar these very hinges are taken for granted.
 This is not only consistent with some of Wittgenstein’s remarks in On Certainty, it also clarifies in what sense “hinges” can be considered to be propositions and, as such, how they can enter relations of entailment, or be meaningfully negated (see Coliva 2018 for an in-depth treatment of the issue).

-Concerning the problem of rational inertia, Coliva and Palmira are critical of Chris Ranalli’s (2018a) attempt at solving the problem, which rests on an entitlement version of hinge epistemology championed by Crispin Wright (2004).
-According to Ranalli, if there is an entitlement for “There is an external world”, that should epistemically move deniers, whose hinges are not so epistemically supported.
-Besides general worries with the very notion of entitlement as presented by Wright (on this, see Coliva 2020, Jenkins 2007 and Pritchard 2005), Coliva and Palmira point out that the appeal to entitlements is unmotivated.
+Concerning the problem of rational inertia, Coliva and Palmira are critical of Chris Ranalli’s (2020) attempt at solving the problem, which rests on an entitlement version of hinge epistemology championed by Crispin Wright (2004).
+According to Ranalli, if there is an entitlement for “There is an external world,” that should epistemically move deniers, whose hinges are not so epistemically supported.
+Besides general worries with the very notion of entitlement as presented by Wright (on this, see Coliva 2020; Jenkins 2007; and Pritchard 2005), Coliva and Palmira point out that the appeal to entitlements is unmotivated.
 Suppose you are forming beliefs about physical objects, understood as mind-independent entities, and that you take your perceptions to bear on the justification of your beliefs.
-Coherence between your beliefs—such as “I have got hands”—and the hinges that make it possible for these beliefs to be justified—such as “There is an external world”—is enough to show that you ought to hold on to the hinge “There is an external world”.
-For it would be incoherent to hold that you have hands (or even that you consider such a belief to be justified) while not holding on to “There is an external world”, once “hands” is understood as referring to mind-independent physical objects.
+Coherence between your beliefs—such as “I have got hands”—and the hinges that make it possible for these beliefs to be justified—such as “There is an external world”—is enough to show that you ought to hold on to the hinge “There is an external world.”
+For it would be incoherent to hold that you have hands (or even that you consider such a belief to be justified) while not holding on to “There is an external world,” once “hands” is understood as referring to mind-independent physical objects.
 No appeal to dubious non-evidential warrants, such as Wright-style entitlements is needed to solve the problem of rational inertia.